-- 5.1.1 All lighting installations, unless otherwise specified, in a prescribed building should be in accordance with the energy efficiency requirements of this Section. - 5.1.2 For the avoidance of doubt, the following lighting installations in a building are not regarded as lighting installations to which the Ordinance is applicable - (a) lighting installation exterior to a building such as façade lighting installation, outdoor lighting installation, and lighting installation underneath canopy over a pavement or road; - (b) lighting installation not of fixed type, and connected to power supply via flexible cable with plug and socket; - (c) lighting installation integral to an equipment or instrumentation that is not a luminaire and with separate control switch; - (d) lighting installation integral to a signage; and - (e) lighting installation included in the installations specified in Schedule 2 of the Ordinance. - 5.2 General Approach
+- 5.1.1 All lighting installations, unless otherwise specified, in a prescribed building should be in accordance with the energy efficiency requirements of this Section. - 5.1.2 For the avoidance of doubt, the following lighting installations in a building are not regarded as lighting installations to which the Ordinance is applicable - (a) lighting installation exterior to a building such as façade lighting installation, outdoor lighting installation, and lighting installation underneath canopy over a pavement or road; - (b) lighting installation not of fixed type, and connected to power supply via flexible cable with plug and socket; - (c) lighting installation integral to an equipment or instrumentation that is not a luminaire and with separate control switch; - (d) lighting installation integral to a signage; - (e) lighting installation owned by the electricity supplier and installed in a consumer's substation; and - (f) lighting installation included in the installations specified in Schedule 2 of the Ordinance.